tobiasagyasta/module-2-tobiasagyasta/README.md

 In terms of animation, I used the animation method during the fading in of text and images, while transitions are mostly done in hover events.
 I used Javascript to use the IntersectionObserver API so I can execute animations whenever the viewport scrolls in view of the animated element.

 This website was designed with the maximum of accessibility.
-It thankfully receives an accesibility rating of 97 through Google Lighthouse as per the current checkpoint.
+It thankfully receives an accesibility rating of 97 and SEO rating of 92 through Google Lighthouse as per the current checkpoint.

 ![Accesibility Rating](assets/readme/acessibility.png)